kencormack/pistar-lastqso/README.md

 - The contact's Talker Alias (Note #1, below)
 - The talkgroup's Name (Note #2, below)
 - The contact's DMR ID# (Note #3, below)

+**For each YSF QSO, the program displays the following data beyond what the PI-STAR dashboard can show:**
+- The callsign's country (from dxcc.pl and the cty.dat file)

 **Note #1:**
 *Talker Alias data is shown, only if present and complete.
 Kerchunkers don't stick around long enough for TA data to be gathered.
 Partial TA data (or that which is received as empty/null) is not shown.*